Use time series properties on objects in a Workshop module and Quiver analysis

 The following guidances assumes a basic knowledge of navigating Quiver.
 To learn more about general Quiver functionality, review our documentation.

 The TSPs in Quiver section of the example Workshop module contains an embedded Quiver dashboard.
-This Quiver dashboard performs the same calculations as the Workshop widgets discussed above.
+This Quiver dashboard performs similar calculations to the Workshop widgets discussed above.
 Follow the instructions below to set up the time series chart and metric card shown in the dashboard.

-Once the following steps are complete, the analysis graph and resulting dashboard should look like the examples below:
+Once the following steps are complete, the resulting dashboard should look like the example below:

 Quiver dashboard view